AccessibilityDisneyland (CA)Walt Disney World (FL)

 ⭐ With Lightning Lane, you need to ride within an hour of your return time.
 With DAS, you can ride any time after your return time up until the park or attraction closes.

-⭐ You can make a Lightning Lane reservation for any park where you have purchased Genie+, at any time and from any place after 7 am.
+⭐ You can make a Lightning Lane reservation from anywhere for any park where you have purchased Lightning Lane Multi Pass, subject to the rules of the service about advance and same-day bookings.
 You can only make a DAS reservation for an attraction when you are in the same park as that attraction, and everyone who will be in the group must be in the park with you when you make the return time.

 ⭐ You can’t make more than one Lightning Lane reservation for the same ride in a day.
 You can make a new return time for an attraction with DAS, even if you have already used a DAS return time for that attraction.

 ⭐ The DAS return time is assigned based on the length of the standby line when you make it, minus 10 minutes.
 Lightning Lane return times are based on capacity and how many other users have scheduled return times.
-If you have bought Genie+, it’s possible that you can get a Lightning Lane return time that is earlier than your DAS return time would be.
+If you have bought Lightning Lane Multi Pass, it’s possible that you can get a Lightning Lane return time that is earlier than your DAS return time would be.

 ⭐ You can make a Lightning Lane reservation for up to 10 people at a time.
 A DAS return time is generally limited to 4 people including the DAS user.

-⭐ You can make a Lightning Lane reservation for anyone in your Family & Friends list, as long as they have purchased Genie+.
+⭐ You can make a Lightning Lane reservation for anyone in your Family & Friends list, as long as they have purchased Lightning Lane Multi Pass.
 To include someone in your DAS return time, they must be included in your DAS group during registration, or by contacting the DAS team to have them added later.

 ⭐ If everyone in your group doesn’t use their Lightning Lane reservation, it doesn’t cause problems.
 If everyone on a return time does not ride, it can cause problems making a new return time.
 And if the DAS user no longer wishes to ride, then nobody can use the return time.